- Sardar Patel: The Iron man of India

 The Story of Bhagvan Neminath ji

-The frightful shrieks of wretched-innocent animals had a touching impact on the mind of young Neminath.
+The frightful shrieks of the wretched, innocent animals had a profound impact on the mind of young Neminath.
 He decided not to marry, renounced all worldly pleasures, became a Jain monk and came to Girnar to attain salvation.
+After years of meditation and leading an ascetic life, he attained the highest state enlightenment – Keval Gyan and ultimately Moksha.
+There is a 12th-century-old temple of Bhagwan Neminath on the hill.

 Rajul Kumari, his fiancée, also followed his path and became a sadhvi and founded the ‘Sadhvi Sangh‘, the organization of women ascetics.